 Again I am created a new device for a dual 9mm concentric pot.
 I followed all the instructions above,

 You can find the files for this PCB on my website.
-The result--yep it worked.
-I can see a lot of uses for this going forward.
+I've now used this pot on a few PCBs, the result--yep it worked.

 You can get the clone pot library from my GITHUB page.
 As always if you find mistakes, have problems, etc. please let me know and I'll fix it.